The Members of Gufic Biosciences Limited

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013

-1. We have audited the internal financial controls over financial reporting of GuficBiosciences Limited (the Company) as of March 31 2017 in conjunction withour audit of the standalone financial statements for the year ended on that date.
+1. We have audited the internal financial controls over financial reporting of GuficBiosciences Limited (the Company) as of March 31 2020 in conjunction withour audit of the standalone Ind AS financial statements for company for the year ended onthat date.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our Qualified audit opinion on the Company's internal financialcontrols system over financial reporting.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls overfinancial reporting.

-7. Opinion: In our opinion except for the possible effects of the materialweaknesses described above on the achievement of the objectives of the control criteriathe Company has maintained in all material respects adequate internal financial controlsover financial reporting and such internal financial controls over financial reportingwere operating effectively as of March 31 2017 based on the internal control overfinancial reporting criteria established by the Company considering the essentialcomponents of internal control stated in the Guidance Note on Audit of Internal FinancialControls Over Financial Reporting issued by the Institute of Chartered Accountants ofIndia.
+In our opinion to the best of our information and according to the explanations givento us the Company has maintained in all material respects adequate internal financialcontrols over financial reporting and such internal financial controls over financialreporting were operating effectively as of March 31 2020 based on the internal controlover financial reporting criteria established by the Company considering the essentialcomponents of internal control stated in the Guidance Note on Audit of Internal FinancialControls Over Financial Reporting issued by the Institute of Chartered Accountants ofIndia.

 For S H R & Co.

 Membership No. 122592